ROCm/omniperf/src/docs/profiling.md

 ```

 ## Omniperf Profiling
-The *omniperf* script, availible through the [Omniperf](https://github.com/AMDResearch/omniperf) repository, is used to aquire all necessary perfmon data through analysis of compute workloads.
+The *omniperf* script, available through the [Omniperf](https://github.com/AMDResearch/omniperf) repository, is used to aquire all necessary perfmon data through analysis of compute workloads.

 **omniperf help:**
 ```shell-session